 Click File in Premiere Pro’s upper right corner.
 You’ll see the Import option within the lower list.
 Find your file and select it.
 Press Open.

-You should see the captions file among your other project items.
+You should see the file among your other project items.
 Grab and drag the unit into the Sequence window.
-The captions unit should go in the next available space above or below your video file.
+The unit should go in the next available space above or below your video file.

-3. Enable Close-Captions
+3. Enable Closed Captions

 You must enable the closed-captions feature within the Program window.
 Otherwise, your captions will not appear during video playback.